Skip to main content

 It is the student’s responsibility to ensure the correct file is uploaded to Minerva, and that it has been uploaded successfully.

-All coursework assignments that contribute to the assessment of a module are subject to a word limit, as specified in the online module handbook in the relevant module area of MINERVA.
+All coursework assignments that contribute to the assessment of a module are subject to a word limit, as specified in the online module assignment brief in the relevant module area of Minerva.

 It is not acceptable to present matters of substance, which should be included in the main body of the text, in the appendices as this is deemed appendix abuse.
 In addition, it is also not acceptable to attempt to hide words in graphs and diagrams; only text which is strictly necessary should be included in graphs and diagrams.

-Making a fraudulent statement concerning your submitted work could be considered as academic misconduct and investigated as such.
+Making a fraudulent statement concerning your submitted work could be considered as academic malpractice and investigated as such.

 If the amount of work submitted is higher than that specified by the word limit or that declared on your word count, this may be reflected in the mark awarded and noted through individual feedback given to you.